walbourn/walbourn.github.io/_posts/2013-08-15-directxtex-and-effects-11-update.md

 <h1>Effects11</h1>

-In other news, the <a href="http://msdn.microsoft.com/en-us/library/windows/desktop/ff476136.aspx">Effects 11 library</a> now has a home on <a href="https://fx11.codeplex.com/">CodePlex</a> and on <a href="https://github.com/Microsoft/FX11">GitHub</a>.
+In other news, the <a href="https://docs.microsoft.com/en-us/windows/win32/direct3d11/d3d11-graphics-programming-guide-effects">Effects 11 library</a> now has a home on <strike><a href="https://fx11.codeplex.com/">CodePlex</a></strike><a href="https://github.com/Microsoft/FX11">GitHub</a>.
 Be sure to read my original <a href="https://walbourn.github.io/effects-for-direct3d-11-update/">Effects for Direct3D 11 Update</a> post for details on this library.

 <h2>July 16, 2013 (11.07)</h2>